With A Warm, Caring Staff and Stunningly Natural Results,

 • Nipple/areola below the breast crease

-• Are You Planning Future Pregnancies?- Pregnancy can dramatically change the breasts.
+• Are You Planning Future Pregnancies?: Pregnancy can dramatically change the breasts.
 Wait to schedule your breast lift until you’ve finished bearing children.
 Future pregnancies can cause sagging to reoccur.
-Breastfeeding is also more difficult, and often impossible, after a breast lift.
+Breastfeeding can also be more difficult after a breast lift.

 If sagging breasts are keeping you from truly enjoying your weight loss results, come see us.
 Call today and ask about a breast lift.Return to Overview